KaeCan/NLP_Portfolio/README.md

 The guessing game is essentially a variation of Hangman, where users guess letters and receive a score dependent on how well they did.

 You can see the [code here](https://github.com/KaeCan/NLP_Portfolio/blob/main/Word_Guesser/word_guess_game.py) and the [anatomy text here](https://github.com/KaeCan/NLP_Portfolio/blob/main/Word_Guesser/anat19.txt).
 I followed this set of [criteria](https://github.com/KaeCan/NLP_Portfolio/blob/main/Word_Guesser/Ch5%20Word%20Guess%20Game.pdf) for grading.

+---
+## Exploring WordNet

+This is a Python notebook documenting my first experience and usage of NLTK's interface with WordNet.
+I demonstrate a few use cases and how to extract information.
+You can see the [notebook here]().